-Island hopping from the U.S. Virgin Islands – visit the British Virgin Islands
+Island hopping around the Virgin Islands

 Published on Tuesday, July 25th, 2017 by Andrea MilamTags: British Virgin Islands, Island hopping, Jost Van Dyke, Tortola, Virgin Gorda